Chocolate Chip Cookies with Bacon, Beer and CayenneBy Lauren Wiersma

 - In a large bowl, use an electric mixer on medium to beat butter and two sugars for about two minutes, until light and fluffy.
 Add eggs and vanilla, and beat to combine.

-- With mixer on low, add the beer and then add the flour mixture and beat until combined.
+- With mixer on low, add the milk stout and then add the flour mixture and beat until combined.

 - Fold in dark chocolate morsels.